Critical Reflection in Early Childhood Education (10176.2)

 Special assessment requirements

-In order to pass the unit, you must successfully meet the requirements for your professional experience placement, submit all assessment items and achieve a total mark of 50 or over.
+In order to pass the unit, you must successfully meet the requirements for your professional experience placement, submit all assessment items and achieve a minimum total mark of 50.

 Indicative workload for this unit: